analogicus/jnw_gr01_sky130a/README.md

 Explaining short how we made this module.
 Pretending that there is more text here.

 ## Milestone 1
-I am testwriting something here...
+In this milestone we designed a proportional to absolute temperature (PTAT) circuit, that will generate a current that increases linearly with temperature.
+The circuit functionality is verified through Ngspice simulations.

+### Circuit design
+blablabla

-# Milestone 2
+## Milestone 2
-...and something here:D
+Writing something here:D

 # What